socnetv/app/docs/ARCHITECTURAL_REFACTORING_ROADMAP.md

 # Current Focus

-**WS3 — Domain Model Split, first execution: DistanceEngine parallelisation.**
+**WS3 — Architecture & Performance, first execution: DistanceEngine parallelisation.**

 The immediate goal is to extract per-source SSSP scratch state from `Graph` and `GraphVertex` into a self-contained `PerSourceScratch` struct, then parallelize the source loop across all